Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: Introduction

+\item The states of a $\eM$-system can be divided into classes labeled by the condensable algebras $\cA$ in $\eM$, in the sense that a state in a class labeled by $\cA$ (called \textbf{$\cA$-state}) is exactly low-energy simulated by a boundary of the \symmTO\ $\eM$ induced by the condensable algebra $\cA$ \cite{BW10065479,KK11045047,K13078244}, termed an \textbf{$\cA$-condensed boundary} (see Fig. \ref{Z2bndry}).
+This way, condensable algebras can describe, in a unified way, symmetry breaking orders, symmetry protected topological orders, symmetry enriched topological orders, gapless critical points, \etc. See Section \ref{redsymmTO} for a physical description of condensable algebras.

-\item The local low energy properties of \texttt{a state} with a spontaneous \catsymm\ breaking pattern $\cA$, can be exactly reproduced by \texttt{a $\one$-condensed boundary state} of $\eM_{/\cA}$, where $\eM_{/\cA}$ is the topological order obtained from $\eM$ by condensing the condensable algebra $\cA$ \cite{K13078244}.\footnote{Here we assume the topological order $\eM_{/\cA}$ to have a large energy gap approaching infinity.} For example, a state with a \catsymm\ breaking pattern $\cA$ can be gapped if $\eM_{/\cA}$ is a trivial topological order, and must be gapless if $\eM_{/\cA}$ is a non-trivial topological order \cite{KZ170501087,KZ190504924,KZ191201760,JW191213492}.
+\item A $\cA$-state can be exactly low-energy simulated by a $\one$-condensed boundary of $\eM_{/\cA}$, where $\eM_{/\cA}$\footnote{May be read as \emph{``M slash A"}.} is the topological order obtained from $\eM$ by condensing the condensable algebra $\cA$ \cite{K13078244}.\footnote{Here we assume the topological order $\eM_{/\cA}$ to have a large energy gap approaching infinity.} $\eM_{/\cA}$ is referred to as the \textbf{reduced \symmTO}.
+As a $\one$-condensed boundary of $\eM_{/\cA}$, the $\cA$-state in $\eM$-system has a reduced \symmTO\ described by $\eM_{/\cA}$.
+So we will also refer to $\cA$-state in $\eM$-system as an \textbf{$\eM_{/\cA}$-state}.

+We remark that it is possible that $\eM_{/\cA} = \eM_{/\cA'}=\eM_\text{reduced}$ for two different condensible algebras $\cA$ and $\cA'$.
+In this case, two different states $\cA$-state and $\cA'$-state are both referred to as $\eM_\text{reduced}$-state.
+As we will see in Section \ref{redsymmTO}, $\cA$-state and $\cA'$-state have the same local low energy properties.
+Thus $\eM_{/\cA}$-state is a notion that is useful for gapless states which ignores the global properties.
+For example, a gapped state always has a trivial reduced \symmTO\ $\eM_{/\cA}$, and a non-tivial reduced \symmTO\ $\eM_{/\cA}$ implies gaplessness (see Section \ref{gapless}).